Skip to main content

 Facilities

-Flush and vault toilets are provided, as is drinking water.
+Flush and vault toilets are provided, as well as drinking water.
 A large amphitheater and picnic shelter / pavilion are located on-site.
-Roads and parking spurs are gravel.
-There are no electricity, water or sewer site hookups at this campground.
-Please bring your own garbage bags to pack out your garbage.
-Reserve your spot on Recreation.gov website for your next visit.
+Roads and parking areas are gravel.
+There are no electric, water, or sewer site hookups at this campground.
+Please bring your own garbage bags to pack out your trash, as garbage receptacles and services are not available.

 Natural Features